-This is the premier leadership role for the clinical oncology in the UK.
-It involves leadership of a team of volunteer Fellows, providing national direction on policy and through the media.
+This is the premier leadership role for the CR Faculty.
+It involves leadership of a team of contributor Fellows, providing direction on policy and priorities.
 The role brings with it trustee responsibilities for the College as a charity.
-It requires a range of skills, nearly all of which involve working with or through others, be they individuals or organisations; this means that people skills are critical to success in the role.
+It requires a range of skills nearly all of which involve working with or through others, be they individuals or organisations; this means that people skills are critical to success in the role.